-On similar lines, the 50-share NSE Nifty shot up by 73.80 points, or 0.96 per cent, to trade at 7,758.00.
-Brokers said investor sentiment was influenced by persistent inflow of foreign funds and widespread buying by retail investors amid better-than-expected first quarter earnings by bluechip companies.
+On similar lines, the 50-share NSE index Nifty rose 83.65 points, or 1.09 per cent, to settle the session at 7,767.85, after scaling an intra-day peak of 7,773.85.
+Brokers said the investor sentiment was firm amid persistent inflow of foreign funds.